abdisaDev/Student-GradeBook/README.md

 ### Student-GradeBook

-• *Description*: Build a student gradebook application where teachers can input grades for each student in different subjects. <br />
-                  Students' information such as name, ID, and grades in various subjects should be stored. <br /> <br />
+#### • Description: *Build a student gradebook application where teachers can input grades for each student in different subjects.
+Students' information such as name, ID, and grades in various subjects should be stored.*) <br /> <br />

-• *Data Structure*: Use a hashmap or dictionary to store student information, with arrays or lists for grades. <br />
+#### • Data Structure: Use a hashmap or dictionary to store student information, with arrays or lists for grades. <br />

 ### Usage
 sample to update student result